 So, all the formatting applied to the cell.
 Look how cool this technique is.

 For example, if you want to change all the properties related to the font, you can mention the cell and FONT property.

 Sub With_Example2() With Range("A1").Font End With End Sub

-Inside the vba With Statement, we can see IntelliSense list it will show properties and methods related to FONT property only.
+Inside the VBA With Statement, we can see the IntelliSense list.
+It will show properties and methods related to FONT property only.

-We can perform any set of activity with this now.
+We can perform any set of activities with this now.

 Sub With_Example2() With Range("A1").Font .Bold = True 'Font will be Bold .Color = vbAlias 'Font color will be Alias .Italic = True 'Font will be italic style .Size = 20 ' Font size will be 20 .Underline = True 'Font will be underlined End With End Sub

 The result of this will be as shown below.